Military AI is Changing Defense Strategy

 The sheer volume of data that the military collects is overwhelming and requires the help of computer analysis.
 Running an algorithm is a much more effective way to make sense of all the raw data.
 It reduces big data into a digestible amount of information that a human can understand.

 This is how military leadership can make actionable decisions based on facts.
-The military can make tremendous improvements with their strategic decision-making, including quick and exact scenario analyses.
-During urgent circumstances, AI can neutralize biases.
+The military can make tremendous improvements with its strategic decision-making, including quick and exact scenario analyses.
+During urgent circumstances, military AI can neutralize biases.

 Artificial intelligence is a prime tool for training, lending itself to opportunities to give soldiers and personnel individualized instruction.
 Computer models and technology are reliable.
 Simulations and exercises of the future are becoming more and more real, helping the military better prepare for times of warfare.

 The battlefield is often a location that is extremely hazardous, and AI may mitigate some threats that the military faces.
-A prominent example of how AI is helping to keep soldiers safer during times of battle is that soldiers can use artificial intelligence to identify dangers faster, and AI can provide soldiers guidance on how they can handle potential dangers.
+A prominent example of how military AI is helping to keep soldiers safer during times of battle is that soldiers can use artificial intelligence to identify dangers faster, and it can provide soldiers with guidance on how they can handle potential dangers.
 Today’s ground vehicles and army aircraft have intelligent sensors.
-There is less need for humans, alleviating risk to human life.
+There is less need for humans, alleviating the risk to human life.

-By introducing artificial intelligence into training, textbook learning is becoming obsolete.
+By introducing artificial intelligence into military training, textbook learning is becoming obsolete.
 They can share a syllabus on a tablet.
-Therefore, as technologies advance and changes are necessary, updates to the curriculum can distribute in real-time, versus waiting for a new book to publish.
+Therefore, as technologies advance and changes are necessary, updates to the curriculum can be distributed in real-time, versus waiting for a new book to be published.

 When a cyberattack strikes a company, it renders computers inoperable.
 Employees must leave behind technology and go back to manual techniques for a time to continue working.

-Now, imagine a cyberattack strikes the military during a battle, bringing their technology down.
+Now, imagine a cyberattack striking the military during a battle, bringing down its technology.
 The effects could be dire.

-That is why the army is deploying artificial intelligence to research cybersecurity technologies that can protect personnel and their communication networks.
+That is why the army is deploying military AI to research cybersecurity technologies that can protect personnel and their communication networks.
 In this way, AI is serving its most critical role in the military.

 AI-enabled systems could protect against unwanted access to data, programs, networks, and computers.
 Further, online security military applications that possess AI capabilities can record patterns of cyberattacks.
 When AI recognizes patterns of threats, it can then create counterattack tools.